joeylitalien/rayone/README.rst

 Small description
 -----------------
 *Rayono* is a simple global illumination renderer that uses Monte Carlo techniques such as importance sampling, rejection sampling, and variance reduction to render simple scenes (e.g. Cornell Box).
-This path tracer is being developed based on David Beason's [smallpt] while remotely following the course [ECSE 689 Realistic Image Synthesis][website] by D. Nowrouzezahrai (McGill University, Fall 2016) and reading [Physically Based Rendering][pbrt] by M. Pharr and G. Humphreys.
+This path tracer is being developed based on David Beason's `smallpt`_ while remotely following the course `ECSE 689 Realistic Image Synthesis`_ by D. Nowrouzezahrai (McGill University, Fall 2016) and reading `Physically Based Rendering`_ by M. Pharr and G. Humphreys.

 Features
 --------